Fidelia Njeze

-Fidelia Akuabata Njeze (born 8 June 1964) is the current Nigerian Ambassador to Switzerland and Liechtenstein.
+Fidelia Akuabata Njeze (born 8 June 1964) is a Nigerian politician and diplomat.
+She was a former Nigerian Ambassador to Switzerland and Liechtenstein.
 Njeze was previously appointed Nigerian minister of Aviation on 6 April 2010, when Acting President Goodluck Jonathan announced his new cabinet.
 Before that appointment, she served as Minister of State for Agriculture and Water Resources and also Minister of State for Defence in the cabinet of late President Umaru Yar'Adua.

 Early life

 Njeze was born on 8 June 1964 in Enugu State.

 She got her high school education at Girls High School Awkunanaw Enugu, then she went on to earn a BSc in Pharmacy from the University of Nigeria, Nsukka.

 After her internship followed by National Youth Service with the National Orthopedics Hospital, Enugu from 1990 to 1991 she became a Pharmacist with Chinors pharmacy in 1992.

-She was Managing Director of Gredel Pharmacy from 1996 to 2007.